charlenexu20/car-car/README.md

 3. Select option in Choose a Sales Person in which is selling the automobile  ***Note: If no options appear you need to create a sales person see How to create a new sales person.***
 4. Select option in Choose a Customer in which is buying the automobile ***Note: If no options appear you need to create a Customer see How to create a new customer.***
 5. Input sale price in USD
-6. Click Create, upon successful creation you will be redirected to the list of sales page (http://localhost:3000/sales)
+6. Click Create, upon successful creation you will be redirected to the list of sales page (http://localhost:3000/sales) ***Note: Please allow at least 60 seconds for poller to refresh any newly created data such as new customer, new salesperson, new automobile in inventory etc. before creating new sales record***

 ### How to view all sales